SCMC has the Pfizer COVID-19 vaccine and the booster (ages 6mos+) available.

 - Diarrhea/vomiting

-If you are unsure if you need a test or need to talk to someone about your symptoms you can call your primary provider.
+- If you are unsure if you need a test or need to talk to someone about your

 What type of COVID-19 test should I take?